Intentional Living Communities

 Located on the 2nd & 3rd floors of Chalmers Hall, the Global Village houses international students and U.S. students who are interested in other countries and cultures.
 Special programming, including international dinners, film and culture nights, holiday celebrations, and trips provide opportunities for residents to share their own cultures and learn about others.
 If you are interested in the Global Village, please contact Pamela Serota-Cote, Director of International Education, for further information.

 Located in Shenandoah Hall, the Leadership Affinity House houses students with an interest in developing their leadership skills and talents.
 Students will learn different styles of leadership and be able to participate in events focused on the themes of team-building, communication, and mentorship.
 If you are interested in the Leadership Affinity House, please contact Rachael Clark, Assistant Director for the West Side, for further information.

 Located in Chalmers Hall, ground and 1st floors, this area houses students who are seeking opportunities that living among a diverse population of students can provide.
-If you are interested in the Multicultural area, please contact Ms. Juliet Lowery, Director of Multicultural Affairs, for further information.
+If you are interested in the Multicultural area, please contact Residence Life for further information.

 Located in Catawba Hall, the Sports and Recreation Affinity House is the place for students who have an interest in anything related to sports, outdoor adventures, fitness, and everything in between!
 If you are interested in the Sports & Recreation House, please contact Todd Bowyer, Director of Campus Recreation.